python/mypy/docs/source/mypy_daemon.rst

 .. option:: --update FILE

-   Re-check ``FILE``, or add it to the set of files being checked.
-This option may be repeated.
-This is only available for the ``recheck`` command.
-By default, mypy checks all files for changes since the previous run.
+   Re-check ``FILE``, or add it to the set of files being checked (and check it).
+This option may be repeated, and it's only available for the ``recheck`` command.
+By default, mypy finds and checks all files changed since the previous run.
 However, if you use this option (and/or ``--remove``), mypy assumes that only the explicitly specified files need to be reprocessed.
-This is only useful to speed up mypy if you type check thousands of files, and use an external, fast file system watcher, such as `watchman`_ or `watchdog`_, to determine which files need to be type checked.
+This is only useful to speed up mypy if you type check a very large number of files, and use an external, fast file system watcher, such as `watchman`_ or `watchdog`_, to determine which files need to be type checked.
    *Note:* This option is never required and is only available for